 These buses run from Kullu to Kaza via Manali and it reaches Manali around 4.45 AM and leaves at 5.00 AM.
 Ticket to Kaza will cost you only about INR 250 approximately per person.
-You will need to get down at Chandratal diversion point after bus crosses Batal and either hike or hitch-hike for remaining 14 km to the lake.
+You will need to get down at Chandratal diversion point after bus crosses Batal and either hike or hitch-hike for the remaining 14 km to the Lake.

-Pro Travel Tip: You can read my article in detail on how to plan a Chandratal lake budget trip.
+Pro Travel Tip: You can read my article in detail on how to plan a Chandratal Lake budget trip.

 Shimla to Chandratal by Bus